pgBackRest

 postgres=# SELECT * FROM pg_stat_reset_shared('archiver');

-Testing the Restore
+Testing Restore

-mv 16 16.old && mkdir 16
+rcctl stop postgresql cd /pg_data mv 16 16.old && mkdir 16 pgbackrest --stanza=main --repo1-path=/backup/db2 -db-path=/pg_data/16 --log-level-console=detail restore

 High Write Loads